Carramar

 Carramar lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Carramar's population, as of August 2025, is approximately 21,638.
-This figure represents an increase of 2,997 people since the 2021 Census, which reported a population of 18,641.
-The growth is inferred from the estimated resident population of 21,455 in June 2024 and an additional 284 validated new addresses since the Census date.
-This results in a population density ratio of 721 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
-Carramar's growth rate of 16.1% since the 2021 census exceeds both the national average (8.6%) and that of its SA4 region, positioning it as a growth leader.
-Natural growth contributed approximately 39.2% to overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+Carramar's population, as of November 2025, is approximately 21,638.
+This figure represents a 16.1% increase from the 2021 Census, which recorded a population of 18,641.
+The growth is inferred from ABS estimates: 21,455 residents in June 2024 and an additional 284 validated new addresses since the Census date.
+This results in a population density of 721 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Notably, Carramar's growth exceeded both national (8.9%) and SA4 region averages, marking it as a growth leader.
+Natural growth contributed approximately 39.2% of overall population gains during recent periods, with all migration factors also being positive contributors.

-AreaSearch's projections for each SA2 area are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
-For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate an above median growth for statistical areas analyzed by AreaSearch, with Carramar projected to expand by 4,881 persons to 2041, resulting in a total increase of 21.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimates, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends indicate an above median growth for the area, projecting an expansion to approximately 26,519 persons by 2041, marking a total increase of 21.7% over the 17-year period.

 Frequently Asked Questions - Population